tcplugins/tcWebHookTrigger/readme.md

 | template | Allows creating a string made up of text and path mappings | Yes
 | regex | Specifies the regular expression to use to validate the rendered template matches.
 If the regex does not match, the build will not be triggered | Yes |

+Note: Templates contain one or more variables in a string.
+The format for referencing variables is `${variable_name]`.
+Templates can contain multiple variables and other text.
+For example, the following template is valid:

+    template=A build on branch ${branch} was triggered by ticket number ${ticket_number}.

 ##### The "branch" keyword

 A path mapping or a filter named `branch` has a special meaning.
 If this is found, then the build will be triggered against that branch.

-If the branch is not value, behaviour is undefined.
+> :warning: If the branch is not valid, TeamCity will still attempt to run the build.
+However the build will normally fail with an error.

 ##### Putting it all together